 Once you have finished, hook the side rails back onto the sides of the chamber.
 To refit the frame, pull the side rails forward and, for each side in turn, support the side rail and press the frame down into the side rails.
+Replace the grill pan.

-Control Panel and Doors
+Control panel and doors